arturkulig/immview/docs.md

 Function to create an `Observable` that immediately pushes values given as arguments.

+**Stream is immediately completed after all values are pushed.**
+If you wish to create a stream and kickstart it with a value(s), use `startWith`.

 ---
 ### Observable.`from`
 `(values: T[]): Observable&lt;T&gt;`

 Function to create an `Observable` that immediately pushes values given as an array of values.

+**Stream is immediately completed after all values are pushed.**
+If you wish to create a stream and kickstart it with a value(s), use `startWith`.

 ---
 ### Observable.prototype.`previous`